oliviawestmacottssw/SSW.Rules.Content/rules/do-you-take-advantage-of-every-point-of-contact/rule.md

 - When we present at other events our slides are branded with the SSW logo

-We think that it's the little things like this that may make the difference!​
+We think that it's the little things like this that may make the difference!